How to Master Real Estate Financial Modeling (REFM)

-COVID-19 should serve as motivation to improve real estate financial modeling.
+COVID-19 should serve as motivation to improve REFM.
 After all, if our models don’t prepare us for all the punches we could take, how useful are they really?

-In this guide, we’ll discuss the goal of real estate financial modeling, as well as why traditional models leave you unprepared for all the challenges you could encounter.
+In this guide, we’ll discuss the goal of a real estate development Excel model, as well as why traditional models leave you unprepared for all the challenges you could encounter.
 We’ll then show you how to plan around an uncertain future with intelligent financial modeling software.

 “To buy or not to buy!”
 That is the question.

 Debt and equity investors use real estate financial modeling to analyze whether or not to invest in a property.
-To create the model, analysts calculate and show potential returns and risks.
+To create the finance management model, business analysts calculate and show potential returns and risks.

 For example, a real estate investment company may use real estate financial modeling to answer the following: